 - Soft neoprene neckline

-This life jacket is a Type V with Type III performance, which means it provides excellent flotation when inflated.
+This life jacket is a Type V with Type III performance, providing excellent flotation when inflated.
 Its design allows a wide range of motion and movement with less bulk.
 It is lightweight and sleek, so it doesn’t feel like you’re wearing a flotation device.

 This sleek life jacket is not recommended for non-swimmers or weak swimmers.